romeobuilderotti/ComfyUI-EZ-Pipes/README.md

 })
 ```

-- Input pipes contain editable fields that can be collapsed into input slots.
+- Input pipe nodes contain editable fields that can be collapsed into input slots.
 - Edit pipes contain both input and output slots.
 Inputs replace pipe contents if provided.
 - Output pipes contain only output slots.